All Products

 Retain the default value.

-Set the custom endpoint of the Container Registry Enterprise Edition instance to the endpoint of the Harbor registry.
-Example: www.ha****.com.
-For more information, see Use a custom domain name to access a Container Registry Enterprise Edition instance.
+Set the custom domain name of the Container Registry Enterprise Edition instance to the domain name used by your self-managed Harbor (for example, www.ha****.com).
+For more information, see Access a Container Registry Enterprise Edition instance by using a custom domain name.

-If the Harbor registry fails and the business cannot push images to and pull images from the instance, you must obtain the IP address of the Container Registry Enterprise Edition instance and configure a routing rule and DNS resolution that allow the endpoint (for example, www.harbor.com) of the Harbor registry to be resolved to the IP address of the Container Registry Enterprise Edition instance.
-This way, the business can access the Container Registry Enterprise Edition instance over the VPC to push and pull images.
-For more information, see Access a Container Registry Enterprise Edition instance from a data center.
+If your self-managed Harbor fails and you cannot push or pull images, first obtain the IP address of the Container Registry Enterprise Edition instance.
+Then, configure routing rules and DNS records to point the domain name used by your self-managed Harbor (for example, www.harbor.com) to the IP address of the Container Registry Enterprise Edition instance.
+This allows you to access the Container Registry Enterprise Edition instance over the VPC.
+For more information, see Access an Enterprise Edition instance across regions or from a data center.